Welcome To Edithvale Primary School

 The school was established in 1913 in an environmentally sensitive area between Port Phillip Bay beaches and the Edithvale Wetlands of the Karrum Karrum Swamp.
 We held our Centenary Celebrations, in May 2013.

 One of the many birds that populate the Edithvale Wetlands is the Latham’s Snipe.
 This bird travels from Japan to Southern Victoria.
 This is a trip of 7,000 kilometres!
 They fly for hours and hours at a time.

-- Having high expectations of ourselves and others
+- caring for ourselves and others

 Our educational priority is to promote high quality teaching and learning practices in a safe and stimulating learning environment.
 We work collaboratively with all community members to ensure that we reach our goals as set in the strategic plan.